CSU-WPT/linux-git-workshop/src/ch1.4-ssh-vscode.md

 And you should be in!
 Next, select "Open Folder":
 ![vscode open folder](./images/ssh_vscode_5_folder.png)

 Your home directory should autopopulate.
-Click the OK button and enter your password again, and allow VSCode to trust the authors if prompted.
-You should now have access to all of your files on CSU's Linux computers, with some new files there for VSCode to work:
+Click the OK button and enter your password again, and allow VS Code to trust the authors if prompted.
+You should now have access to all of your files on CSU's Linux computers, with some new files there for VS Code to work:
 ![vscode access to files](./images/ssh_vscode_6_access_to_files.png)

 You can now edit any file by just selecting it through the file explorer on the left, and you can hit `ctrl+~` to open the terminal, which will be the spirit terminal, on which you cann compile and run your programs using gcc as you make changes in the editor: